mang0kitty/website-frontend/website-frontend/public/posts/DarkWebHivePlot.md

 ## Introduction

-This visualization explores anonymity on the highly connected Dark Webusing D3.js.
+This visualization explores anonymity on the highly connected Dark Web using D3.js.
 Although sites on the darknet offer to protect the privacy of their visitors and owner, administrators can inadvertently leak details that put everyone at risk.
 Staying anonymous on the so-called dark web is hard and it doesn’t guarantee security.This visualization wants to uncover the true privacy infrastructure of the Tor anonymity network andprovide a tool to understand network propertiesthat threaten the privacy of these services.

 This visualization uses OnionScan<sup>1</sup> to scan 8,176 .onion hidden services on the Tor<sup>2</sup> anonymity network and gather various identifying metadata associated with them.
 The project uses this metadata in various ways within the hive table to explore relationships and patterns between hidden servicesusing identity correlations such asIP addresses, SSH keys, PGP fingerprint keys, related Clearnet sites.
 Curved links connect related entities.
 A lot of interesting exploratory work can be done with this data to begin to uncover relationships and patterns regarding privacy preservation and anonymity networks on the Dark Web.